-Sustainment is a very important part of things like the bugout.
+Sustainment is an essential part of bugging out.
 Wilderness survival is another big situation where you need to consider sustainment.
-If you are bugging in, you could use something like a high-calorie bar to stretch food storage but you should stack up plenty of food storage in the meantime.
+If you are bugging in, you could use something like 3,000 calorie survival bars to stretch food storage.
+However, you should still stack up plenty of food storage in the meantime.

 - 2 cups oats

 - 1 cup sugar

 - 3 tbsp honey